Our Verdict

 The Arctic Parka is a good option in sloppy weather.
 The face fabric is treated with a durable water-repellent (DWR) finish that is non-PFC (aka, no hazardous per- and poly-fluorinated chemicals).
 It protects a waterproof DryVent layer.
 The combination blocks water and wind and seems to breathe well.

 The fabric is also windproof, and the generous hood does a great job of protecting your head and face from frosty wind chills.
 The ruff can roll up to snap in place over the hood's rim or fold out to form a fur-lined tunnel, completely blocking wind from the side.
 A wire rim holds it in place, letting you see clearly even when you're hiding from brutal winds, a rare feature that we greatly appreciate.
-Between the hood and a nose-high collar, this is one of the most protective winter jackets we've tested.
+Between the hood and a nose-high collar, this is one of the most protective winter jackets I've tested.

 Comfort

-As we mentioned, the collar is roomy enough to tuck your chin into when it's zipped all the way up comfortably, even when you aren't wearing the hood.
-This is true even when you're sitting down.
+As I mentioned, the collar is roomy enough to tuck my chin into comfortably when I'm sitting or standing, even when it's zipped all the way to the top.
 In short, this is a remarkably comfortable parka.

 Versatility and Style

 The Arctic Parka has a sporty style with a clean look, simple hidden seams, and a relatively trim silhouette.
-You can choose from colors that range from timeless neutrals to vivid show stoppers.
+You can choose from colors that range from timeless neutrals to vivid show-stoppers.
 An elastic band on the back panel gives you the option to define your waist by pulling on cords accessed through your pockets.
 It's a clever design that lets you make adjustments on the fly to block drafts or switch up your look.

 Construction Quality

 The front zipper and the zipper that attaches the ruff both seem sturdy, as do the snaps that hold the storm flap in place.
-The hood doesn't zip off, which we're okay with for two reasons.
-One, if it's cold enough to need this jacket, we want a hood around.
+The hood doesn't zip off, which I'm okay with for two reasons.
+One, if it's cold enough to need this jacket, I want a hood around.
 Two, cutting out the buttons or zippers required to remove and reattach the hood cuts down on clutter and potential broken hardware.

 Should You Buy The North Face Arctic Parka?